ozsharfr/task_chrn/README.md

 - The model performed best when differentiating recent transactions.
 - Dimantionality reduction with mehods such as PCA did not improve the results, so were neglected (for clean code purposes, code was not added).
 - Changing the model into linear, with continous explained variable, did not contribute much for better predictions.
-- Applying naively LSTM on the transactions ordered by months to predict whether ANY churn happened, also seemed to be unstable (code was not added) l
+- Applying naively LSTM on the transactions ordered by months to predict whether ANY churn happened, also seemed to be unstable (code was not added , but can be pushed upon request) l

 ## Future Improvements